-Policy 3100
+Policy 3010

-BUSINESS AND NON-INSTRUCTIONAL SERVICES
+BUSINESS OPERATIONS

-Operational Finance – Budget
+Budget Planning

 Prior to certification of the budget, the board will review the projected revenues and expenditures for the school district and make adjustments where necessary to carry out the education program within the revenues projected.

 A budget for the school district shall be prepared annually.
+The specific manner in which the annual budget shall be compiled shall be at the discretion of the Superintendent.
 The budget shall include the following:

-the amount of revenues from sources other than taxation;
+The beginning fund balance for each fund.

-the amount of revenues to be raised by taxation;
+Estimated receipts.

-an itemization of the amount to be spent in each fund; and,
+Estimated expenditures.

-a comparison of the amount spent and revenue received in each fund for like purposes in the immediately preceding fiscal year.
+Estimated ending fund balance.

 It shall be the responsibility of the superintendent to prepare the budget for review by the board and place it on file with the district prior to publication of the budget hearing notice.